yash0224/yash0224/README.md

   </a>
 </p>

-Enthusiast in Full Stack Development, Skilled in building dynamic and responsive web applications using modern technologies.
+Enthusiast in Full Stack Development & Skilled in building dynamic and responsive web applications using modern technologies.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">